KBismark/x-markdown/README.md

 npm install -g xyntax
 ```
 # Code Examples
-This is a symple jSX code that we would like to highliht in a documentation site using xyntax.
+Assuming we would like to highlight the JSX code below in a documentation site using xyntax.
 ```js
 const hello = 'Hello World'